This content originally appeared on doctoroz.com.

 A Answers (6)

 Mehmet Oz, MD, Cardiology, answeredFlavonoids are found in food in things like teas and dark-colored berries.
 They're similar to vitamins and are important in maintaining health.
 Studies have suggested an association between diets high in flavonoids and a reduced risk of cancer and heart disease.
 They're what gives a lot of foods we have color.
-They're particularly effective at helping the body get rid of toxins that affect us.

 Michael Roizen, MD, Internal Medicine, answeredFlavonoids are substances that are like vitamins but, unlike vitamins, aren't essential for life.
 We don't know the mechanism of action of flavonoids, but they are powerful antioxidants, even more powerful than vitamins C and E combined.
 Flavonoids also have anti-inflammatory effects.
 However, it may well be effects other than antioxidant or anti-inflammatory effects that produce the benefit of flavonoids in keeping our immune system young.